rdkcentral/Thunder/docs/introduction/intro.md

 ## Introduction

-Thunder (aka Thunder) is developed by [Metrological](https://www.metrological.com/) (a Comcast company), and provides a way for STB operators to implement business-logic in a modular way using plugins, and a consistent way for applications to control and query those plugins.
+Thunder is developed by [Metrological](https://www.metrological.com/) (a Comcast company), and provides a way for STB operators to implement business-logic in a modular way using plugins, and a consistent way for applications to control and query those plugins.
 By using a plugin-based architecture, it is possible to build a device with only the specific features that are required for that particular device.

 !!! tip
 	Do not confuse Thunder and [WPEWebKit](https://github.com/WebPlatformForEmbedded/WPEWebKit/).
 Whilst both are maintained by the Metrological/WPE team, they are not related.
 [WPEWebKit](https://github.com/WebPlatformForEmbedded/WPEWebKit/) is a fork of the WebKit browser for embedded devices, and shares no code with Thunder